 The maintenance crew is now able to work safely and unhindered in the area without being encumbered by traditional fall protection equipment or having to work around beams and hangers.
 Since the system is on wheels, they can now efficiently move the system to adjacent boilers.
 This major brewery is very pleased to have a solution that is both versatile and cost effective.

 Curious about the working at heights requirements in your area?
-Refer to your provincial legislation to learn more about your local standards or send us a note.
+Refer to your local legislation to learn more about your standards or send us a note.
+Better yet, stop by booth #110 and chat with me at the show to learn more!

 Cheers to a great safety solution!